danchr/hg-credentials/README.rst

 The most obvious alternative to this extension is the `Mercurial Keyring <https://pypi.org/project/mercurial_keyring/>`_ extension.
-It supports older versions of Mercurial and more backends, but doesn't handle invalid passwords gracefully, and saves passwords in a less readable fashion.
+It supports older versions of Mercurial and more backends, but saves passwords in a less readable fashion.

 Future plans
 ------------